COVID-19: Can they do that? Part VI: The Quarantine Act and the Aeronautics Act

 Preventing Certain Persons from Boarding Flights to Canada

-On March 18, 2020, the Minister of Transport issued an Interim Order under the Aeronautics Act preventing certain persons from boarding flights to Canada (amended on March 20, 2020 and again on March 24, 2020) (the “Interim Order”).
+On March 18, 2020, the Minister of Transport issued an Interim Order under the Aeronautics Act preventing certain persons from boarding flights to Canada (amended on March 20 and 24, and April 6, 2020) (the “Interim Order”).
 The Interim Order prohibits air carriers from permitting foreign nationals (i.e. persons who are not Canadian citizens or permanent residents) to board an aircraft to Canada from any country other than the United States (s.
 3).
 The prohibition does not apply to:

 - a foreign national who is subject to an exception enumerated in s.
 3(1) of Order in Council 2020-0184 (summarized above); or

-Air carriers must notify every foreign national flying to Canada from the United States that they may be prohibited from entering Canada, and every foreign national flying to Canada from the United States must confirm that, to the best of their knowledge, they are not prohibited from entering Canada (s.
-6).
+Air carriers must notify every foreign national flying to Canada from the United States that they may be prohibited from entering Canada, and every foreign national flying to Canada from the United States must confirm that, to the best of their knowledge, they are not prohibited from entering Canada (ss.
+5 and 6).

 The Interim Order also provides that an air carrier must conduct, at the boarding gate, a health check of every person prior to boarding the aircraft for a flight to Canada, and must deny boarding to any person who does not pass the health check (ss.
 9 and 12).
 Crew members and any person with a medical certificate certifying that their symptoms are not COVID-19-related are exempt from the health check (s.
 11).